-3 Results and discussion
+3. Results and discussion

-3.1 Classifications
+3.1.
+Classifications

 Throughout the range of ignition tests conducted here, there were 4 distinct ignition modes observed along with non-ignition cases.
 These ignition behaviors were classified as (I) Ignition, (II) Cool Flame, (III) Non-Luminous Cool Flame and (IV) Rapid Reaction.
-These were distinguished using a combination of visual evidence as well as the reading of the gas phase thermocouple ( $T_4$ ).
+These were distinguished using a combination of visual evidence as well as the reading of the gas phase thermocouple (T_4).
 Qualitatively the differences between these modes are summarized in Table 3.
 This classification is limited mainly to qualitative descriptors since the temperature rises and timescales for the same ignition mode can vary substantially between two different fuels or even different compositions of the same fuel.
-For instance mode III ignition events for n-Decane were seen to produce a temperature rise of 50-200°C on timescales of 1.5-3.5 minutes for various fuel volumes while for Jet A these events were only capable of 25-70°C temperature increases on similar timescales.
-A representative series of images showing the time progression of each of the first three ignition modes a Faint glow only visible to naked eye and small puff of smoke is shown in Fig. 2.
-In events classified as mode I, the images show that the initial explosion progresses rapidly and the flame quickly expands out the top opening of the flask before burning out.
-For mode II events, it was typically observed that the ignition event is less energetic and the flame remains confined to the interior of the flask indicative of a low pressure rise which is consistent with the measured low temperature rise.
-Mode II was primarily observed in compounds with high ignition temperatures (> $400^{\circ}$ C) including the aromatics and Isocetane.
-Mode III ignition events were more prevalent in heavier hydrocarbon species and were indicated by a brief and very dim glow visible to the naked eye only in complete darkness.
-Alternatively, a puff of smoke escaping from the flask could also be observed in these cases and was much easier to record with the current setup as shown by the series of images for mode III in Fig. 2.
-Mode IV was similarly non-luminous but was distinguished by a much smaller temperature rise and shorter timescale for the peak temperature to be reached as compared to mode III.
-These events were observed primarily for multi-component mixtures including the Jet A blends and surrogate fuels.
+For instance mode III ignition events for n-decane were seen to produce a temperature rise of $50 - 200^{\circ}$ C on timescales of between one and a half and three and a half minutes for various fuel volumes while for Jet A these events were only capable of $25 - 70^{\circ}$ C temperature increases on similar timescales.
+Luminosity was determined via the use of high speed video capture of the approximate field of view shown as the red rectangle in the schematic of Fig. 1b.